 In a closely watched 2014 case, a Chicago union filed a complaint with the National Labor Relations Board (NLRB) because its company limited employees’ bathroom breaks to 30 minutes a week, the equivalent of six minutes a day.

 The teamsters alleged the company disciplined 19 workers over the policy and managers even offered financial incentives to employees who didn’t use the bathroom at all.
 The company installed a tracking system that required employees to swipe their ID cards for access into the bathroom.

 “(The company’s) philosophy is that they feel like people are getting an extra break in the bathroom,” union representative Nick Kreitman told the Chicago Tribune at the time.
 “It’s a company that doesn’t grant paid sick leave, so it’s more than a coincidence that (the owner) started to discipline workers after we asked for paid sick leave.”

-The NLRB is deferring final judgment so the two parties can resolve this through arbitration.
+Eventually, the NLRB opted to defer final judgment so the two parties could resolve the matter through arbitration.

 Bathroom Breaks at Work

 The issue of bathroom breaks at work came up in the news again recently, when a British company developed a toilet that discourages long trips to the john.
 The toilet slopes downward, making it uncomfortable to sit on for more than five minutes or so at a time.

 Meanwhile, a major U.S. employer came under fire last year after a survey of employees said they limit their time in bathrooms for fear of reprisal.
 And the issue also recently came up in the U.K.

 Employers already keep a close eye on the work habits of employees.
 But the question lingers: Can employers monitor your time in the bathroom?

 Can Employees Monitor Bathroom Usage?